The Machine (2013 film): Plot

 During a demonstration of cybernetic arms that provide superhuman strength, amputee soldier James whispers a cry for help to Ava, who becomes suspicious of the treatment of the wounded soldiers.
 After she goes exploring in the base, McCarthy sternly warns her to avoid causing trouble.
 The warning comes too late and Thomson arranges to have her murdered by a Chinese Ministry of State Security agent, who impersonates Dawson's mother.
 Grieved by the loss of Ava, McCarthy insists that they use her brain scan and likeness for the new project, whom they dub "Machine."
 Machine turns out to be more human than they expected or even wanted; she shows regret when she accidentally kills a human and refuses orders that violate her sense of morality.
 As Thomson's demands on her grow more at odds with her morality, Machine becomes increasingly distressed and asks McCarthy to protect her.

-An antagonism grows between Thomson and McCarthy, Thomson promises that he will relent if McCarthy can prove that Machine is sentient.
+As antagonism grows between Thomson and McCarthy, Thomson promises that he will relent if McCarthy can prove that Machine is sentient.
 After Mary dies, Thomson uses her brain scans as leverage against McCarthy, threatening to destroy the scans unless McCarthy excises Machine's consciousness.
 Machine, who has come to love McCarthy, offers to sacrifice herself for Mary and he removes a chip from Machine's head.
 Thomson reneges on his deal and orders Machine to kill McCarthy.
 Although Machine seems at first to obey, a scientist alerts Thomson that the operation was a sham and it only disabled fail-safe routines designed to destroy Machine.
 Machine and the cyborgs rebel against the humans and free McCarthy.

 From his computer console, Thomson disables half the cyborgs but Suri, his cyborg aide, overrides his access before he can kill the rest.
 Thomson shoots and wounds Suri but Machine corners him in his office.
 Now wounded, he first orders her to obey, then begs for his life.
 Although Machine agrees not to kill him, she lobotomizes him as he'd attempted to do to her.
 After leaving Thomson for dead, Machine downloads Mary's brain scan.
 Machine, McCarthy and Suri escape the base; outside, McCarthy hands the base records to Dawson's mother and leaves to start a new life with Machine.
 In the final scene, McCarthy talks to a computer virtualization of his daughter and she requests to play a game with her mother.
 McCarthy hands the tablet to Machine, and she is then shown gazing alternately at the device and at a beautiful orange sunset over the Atlantic Ocean.